 Each of these suppliers offers different tariffs, or rates, for the electricity they sell you.
-That means that depending on which tariff you are on – as well as your electricity consumption and your gas usage – you could be paying more for your electric than you should be.
+That means that depending on your electricity prices – as well as your electricity consumption and your gas usage – you could be paying more for your electric than you should be.

 However, your choice of tariff is not the only factor that affects how different your bill is to the average electric bill in the UK.
 Other determining factors include:

 - How many other people live with you